joseph-flinn/site/frontend/posts/complexity-of-human-identity.md

 been called into question.

 Am I a full-time student?
 Am I a software engineer?
 Am I a manager?
 Am I a dancer?
 Am I a writer?
-Am Am I an outdoorsman?
+Am I an outdoorsman?
 Am I an entrepreneur?
 Am I a creator?
 Am I a musician?
 Am I an athlete?
 Am I an academic?
 Am I a philosopher?
 Am I an artist?

 There is a temptation to find that sole identity, to be secure in the idea that I am something: to